mikeuom/banking_products_recommendation_system/README.md

 1. Download the CSV files from the provided Google Drive link
 2. Place them in their corresponding folders as shown in the project structure

-The project will not function properly without these data files in place, especially the user interface
+The project will not function properly without these data files in place, especially the user interface.
+Also, within the Google Drive link, if you are only interested in:
+- The final datasets that we procssed and mainly used for everything, then they are placed in notebooks_models_development/dataset/project-dataset
+- The orignal raw datasets, then they are placed in notebooks_models_development/dataset/original-dataset-from-kaggle

 ## Note
 - The `venv/` directory is not tracked in git and should be created locally